simon-stahlberg/mimir/README.md

   While this grounding process often results in significant performance improvements, it may not always be feasible in practice.

 - **State Representation:**
   States are represented using a compressed sparse vector representation that contains all ground atoms that are true in the state.
-The compression step identifies the largest required unsigned integral type needed to store all ground atoms.
+The compression step identifies the largest required bitwidth needed to store all ground atoms.
+Internally, we unpack states into dense bitset representations for constant time randomized access.

+- **Ground Action and Axiom Representations:**
+  Ground action preconditions and effects, as well as ground axiom preconditions are represented using a compressed sparse vector representation similar as with states, we do not unpack them, as having unpacked states suffices for efficient applicability checks.

 - **State-Dependent Action Costs (SDAC):**
   State-dependent action costs play a crucial role in accurately modeling real-world problems.
 For example, in a logistics domain, the cost of moving between locations may depend on factors such as the available vehicles, the terrain, or the load carried by a vehicle.
 Mimir supports all `:action-costs` features, allowing modelers to write complex cost expressions directly into conditional effects.